 No parent wants their child to have cavities and the majority of us take special care to ensure that each dental visit ends cavity-free.
-Yet, tooth decay remains the most common preventable childhood disease in the U.S. Here are a few simple mistakes that, if corrected, could save children from millions of cavities.
+Yet, tooth decay remains the most common preventable childhood disease in the U.S.

 Many parents wait until children are almost school-age before setting the first dental appointment and before they begin focusing on good oral habits.
 However, oral care should truly begin before primary teeth even appear.
 For example, parents can use a soft, damp cloth to clean their baby’s gums after each feeding.
 Scheduling the first dental appointment should also take place when the first tooth appears or before the age of one, whichever comes first.
 Finding a dental home early in your child’s life is one of the most important preventative measures you can take for your child’s oral future.